openoms/lightning-node-management/README.md

 * the default setting is (1 sat per payment + 1 ppm/0.0001%):
 `$ lncli updatechanpolicy 1000 0.000001 144`

+It is important to increase the routing fee for any expensive channels so rebalancing or closure is paid for if payments are routed that way.
+Check the routing fees of the peers on [1ml.com](https://1ml.com/) or in [lndmanage](#lndmanage).

+Setting the fees for individual channels takes only one click in the [RTL app](#RTL---Ride-The-Lightning).

 ## Watchtowers

 Read more and how to set one up [here](watchtower.md)